sqlballs/MicrosoftFabricPre-Con/fabricoverview/05 - Real-Time Analytics with Microsoft Fabric.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/textbubble.png"> <h2>05 - Real-Time Analytics with Microsoft Fabric</h2>

-In this workshop you'll cover using The Microsoft Fabric Platform to implement a complete Analytics solution using the Microsoft Fabric platform.
+In this workshop you'll cover using The Microsoft Fabric Platform to implement a complete Analytics solution.

 In each module you'll get more references, which you should follow up on to learn more.
 Also watch for links within the text - click on each one to explore that topic.